 Most Adansonia are indigenous to Madagascar but Adansonia digitata is native to Africa.
 In the early stages, the Baobab is hardly recognisable as the ‘monster’ of a tree that it becomes.
 The Baobab is the largest succulent in the world.
 Shedding its leaves during the dry season, it can store as much as 100,000 litres of water in the trunk, and can reach heights of 30 metres, whilst the trunk can measure 15 metres in diameter.

 Michel Adanson (1727-1806) was one of the most important naturalists of the eighteenth century.
-Naming Adansonia digitata was in recognition for all his research and work, collecting, recording, and writing volumes on many natural history subjects.
-Updated 19/09/2018
+Adansonia digitata was named in recognition of all his research and work, collecting, recording and writing volumes on many natural history subjects.

 The Adenium obesum or desert rose, it is indigenous to Kenya and other parts of Africa.
 It is a succulent and stores water in its roots and can go for long periods without water.

 Adenium obesum can be planted directly into the ground or into pots.
 Moving or re-potting is best done in the dry season giving the roots time to re-establish before the rains.
 (Root rot is one of the biggest problems with Adenium.)
 Whether planting them in the ground or pots, they should not be planted too deeply.
 This helps prevent root rot and exposed roots add character of the plant.

 The soil used when growing Adenium in pots, should drain easily.
 This is especially important during the rainy season.
 Potted Adeniums will grow huge roots, so they should be re-potted regularly.

 Adeniums are largely disease resistant.
 Occasionally scale attack the underside of the leaves, which then are best removed by hand.
 A yellow aphid, Aphis nerii Boyer de Fonscolombe, is particularly fond of this plant.
 Their favourite place is around new forming buds.
 To get rid of the aphids, spray using a little soapy water (1 quart of water, 1 teaspoon liquid washing-up liquid).
 The Kula miti beetle is deadly on the desert roses.

 The sap of the Desert Roses is highly toxic.
 It is used to poison arrows for hunting.
 Updated 19/9/2018